elixirschool/elixirschool/en/lessons/advanced/otp-distribution.md

 #PID<10507.132.0>
 ```

-#### A Note of I/O and Nodes
+#### A Note on I/O and Nodes

 Notice that, although `Kate.say_name` is getting executed on the remote node, it is the local, or calling, node that receives the `IO.puts` output.
 That is because the local node is the **group leader**.
 The Erlang VM manages I/O via processes.
-This allows us to send execute I/O tasks, like `IO.puts`, across distributed nodes.
+This allows us to execute I/O tasks, like `IO.puts`, across distributed nodes.
 These distributed processes are managed by the I/O process group leader.
 The group leader is always the node that spawns the process.
 So, since our `alex` node is the one from which we called `spawn_link`, that node is the group leader and the output of `IO.puts` will be directed to the standard output stream of that node.

 #### Responding to Messages

 What if we want the node that receives the message to send some *response* back to the sender?
 We can use a simple `receive` and [`send`](https://hexdocs.pm/elixir/Process.html#send/3) setup to accomplish exactly that.

 We'll have our `alex` node spawn a link to the `kate` node and give the `kate` node an anonymous function to execute.
-That anonymous function will listen fro the receipt of a particular tuple describing a message and the PID of the `alex` node.
-It will respond to that message by `send`-ing back a message to the PID of the `aliex` node:
+That anonymous function will listen for the receipt of a particular tuple describing a message and the PID of the `alex` node.
+It will respond to that message by `send`-ing back a message to the PID of the `alex` node:

 ```elixir
 iex(alex@localhost)2> pid = Node.spawn_link :kate@localhost, fn ->